nigelhorne/Config-Abstraction/README.md

 This module supports dynamic access to configuration keys via AUTOLOAD.
 When `flatten` is enabled, nested keys are accessible using a separator, so `$config->database_user` resolves to `$config->{database}->{user}`.

-If flattening is disabled, only top-level keys can be accessed via AUTOLOAD, and you must navigate nested structures manually.

 # BUGS